OnetikkConsultants/ot-ups-api/README.md

 # ot-ups-api
 UPS PHP Api

+This is copied and modified from gabrielbull's UPS API.
+We made some custom changes as per our need .
+If you want gabrielbull 's PHP API please visit <a href="https://github.com/gabrielbull/php-ups-api">gabrielbull/php-ups-api</a>

 This library wrap all the UPS API into a simple to use PHP Library.
 It currently covers the Quantum View®, Tracking API, Shipping API, Rating API and Time in Transit API.
 Feel free to contribute.